Russo-Seymour-Welsh estimates for the Kostlan ensemble of random polynomials: Proof of Theorem : RSW estimates for Kostlan ensemble

 \begin{lemma}[Effect of perturbation on the signs of Gaussian vectors] Fix $\eta > 0$.
 Let $X$ and $Y$ be centred Gaussian vectors of dimension $n$ with respective covariance matrices $\Sigma_X$ and~$\Sigma_Y$, and let $\mathbb{P}_X$ and $\mathbb{P}_Y$ denote their respective laws.
 Suppose that $X$ is normalised to have unit variance, and define

-Then there exists a constant $c > 0$, depending only on $\eta$, such that, for all events $A$ that are measurable in $\mathbb{P}_X$ and $\mathbb{P}_Y$ w.r.t\ the signs of $X$ and $Y$ respectively, the following hold: \begin{enumerate} \item If $\Sigma_Y - \Sigma_X$ has anti-block-diagonal form (i.e.\ it can be decomposed into four blocks such that only the off-diagonal blocks have non-zero entries), then
+Then there exists a constant $c > 0$, depending only on $\eta$, such that, for all events $A$ that are measurable in $\mathbb{P}_X$ and $\mathbb{P}_Y$ w.r.t\ the signs of $X$ and $Y$ respectively, then the following hold: \begin{enumerate} \item If the diagonal entries of $\Sigma_Y - \Sigma_X$ are non-negative, then